bahamas10/bash-style-guide/README.md

 tabs.

+### Columns

+not to exceed 80.

 ### Semicolons

 You don't use semicolons on the command line (I hope), don't use them in scripts.

 ``` bash
 # wrong